-The Fundraising Officer, carrying a functional title ‘Advancement Services Officer is responsible for all database administration and prospect research and serves as an integral part of the Institutional Advancement team reporting to the Director of Institutional Advancement.
-This position manages and maintains the important tools the Advancement team uses to raise annual, major and capital gifts including the preparation of the information on which fundraising strategies are developed.
+The Fundraising Officer, carrying a functional title ‘Advancement Services Officer’, is responsible for all database administration and prospect research.
+This person will serve as an integral part of the Fundraising team, reporting to the Director.
+This role manages the tools that the Fundraising team uses to canvass all gifts, and helps prepare information on which fundraising strategies are developed.
 The role oversees prospect identification and qualification to ensure for a sufficient donor pipeline.

-• Any other duties as appropriate.
+8. Handle any other duties as appropriate.

 Applicants should meet the following requirements:

-3. Be proficient in Microsoft Office applications, research software and CRM database systems;
+5. Proficiency in Microsoft Office applications, research software and CRM database systems;

 Appointment will be made on fixed-term contracts commencing as soon as possible.

-1. Applicants are invited to:
+Applicants are invited to:

-2. submit an application letter with a full curriculum vitae, and copies of all graduate transcripts, and the names and contact details of two references.
+1. submit an application letter with a full curriculum vitae, and copies of all graduate transcripts, and the names and contact details of two references.

-3. specify in the application letter current/latest salary and expected salary.
+2. specify in the application letter current/latest salary and expected salary.

-4. send applications to HR Office, Yew Chung College of Early Childhood Education by email (email@example.com).
+3. send applications to HR Office, Yew Chung College of Early Childhood Education by email (email@example.com).

 The College will review applications immediately and applications will be accepted until the posts are filled.
 Only shortlisted candidates will be contacted.